Law Office of Benjamin J. Hinerfeld

 Ben Hinerfeld began practicing special education law as pro bono co-counsel with the venerable Public Interest Law Center, an organization with which the firm still regularly collaborates.
-In 2013, he founded this firm, and has been representing clients throughout Pennsylvania, New Jersey and New York.
+In 2013, he founded this firm, and represents clients throughout Pennsylvania, Massachusetts, New Jersey and New York.

 Before practicing special education, Ben represented institutional and individual shareholders, litigating actions under the federal securities laws.
 He has served as Deputy City Solicitor for the Law Department of the City of Philadelphia, representing the Philadelphia Board of Pensions and Retirement, and serving as a Right-to-Know officer for the City of Philadelphia.
 He began his legal career as a judicial clerk on the Pennsylvania Supreme Court.